DATA BREACHMEDIATOR · ΘΕΜΙΣ

 Class Action — Consumer DataMediator

-Facilitated resolution of a multi-plaintiff [data-breach] action, bridging disputes over causation, exposure of [PII], and the adequacy of remediation.
+Facilitated resolution of a multi-plaintiff data-breach action, bridging disputes over causation, exposure of personal information, and the adequacy of remediation.

 Vendor Breach — AllocationNeutral